janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 #### Dynamic routes

-Traditionally [Backstage full page extensions](https://backstage.io/docs/plugins/composability/#using-extensions-in-an-app) are done within the `packages/app/src/App.tsx` file.
+Traditionally, [Backstage full page extensions](https://backstage.io/docs/plugins/composability/#using-extensions-in-an-app) are done within the `packages/app/src/App.tsx` file.
 It may look like this:

 ```tsx
 ...